honusz/Tonalite/docs/fixtures/changing_fixture_settings.md

 ### Back

-Go back to the fixture's channels.
+Go back to the fixture's parameters.

 ### Save